alextotalk/tc-chat/README.md

     ```
 3. **Build templ go files**:

-   Use the `Makefile` to build the Docker images.
+   Use the `Makefile` to build go files from templ components.

     ```bash
     make gen